 | Red Staff | Strikes one adjacent enemy for 1d6 damage.
 A critical hit shatters one of their staves. | - | |

-| White Staff | Heals an adjacent ally for 1d4 HP, or revives a downed faction member. | - |
+| White Staff | Heals yourself or a faction member 1d4 HP, or revives a downed faction member. | - |

 Voting Opens